dfrappart/training-terraform-intermediate-labs/labs/ImportNSG.md

 We will add rule to this Network Security Group

-Create a deny rule over TCP for a specific IP adress range
+Create a rule over TCP for a specific IP adress range

 ```powershell
 az network nsg rule create -g $resourceGroupName `